 This 1,537-acre coastal refuge in Isle of Wight County is located across the James River Bridge from Newport News.
 It sits up against the lower James River.

 You’ll find unspoiled wetlands, wooden boardwalk, coastal pines and reeds, even small beaches.
 It was not buggy, but I did use insect repellant.

-I found this hike on AllTrails, but it appears many hikers turned back before the two sandy beaches.
+I found this hike on AllTrails, but it appears many hikers turned back before the two beaches.
 Keep your eyes open for teeny-tiny crabs scurrying beside the trail.

 |Elevation Gain||7 feet|

 |Terrain||A mix of gravel, grass, sand & wooden boardwalk|